-The contract above is designed to lock away and then send to receiver whatever ether it is given for numBlocks blocks.
+The contract above is designed to lock away whatever ether it is given for numBlocks blocks.
 In its constructor, it makes a call to the schedule method on the scheduler contract.
 We would pass in the address of the scheduler we would want to interact with as the first parameter of the constructor.
-For instance, if we wanted to use the Block Scheduler that is deployed on the Kovan test net we would use address 0x1afc19a7e642761ba2b55d2a45b32c7ef08269d1.
+For instance, if we wanted to use the Block Scheduler that is deployed on the Ropsten test net we would use address 0x96363aea9265913afb8a833ba6185a62f089bcef.

-The schedule function takes 10 arguments, each of which we will go over in order.
+The function only takes 3 parameters at deployment, with the 7 parameters being into the schedule function being set by the developer of the smart contract.
+The schedule function takes 7 arguments, each of which we will go over in order.

-- address toAddress: The address which the transaction will be sent to. - bytes callData: The bytes that will be used as the data for the transaction. - uint callGas: The amount of gas that will be sent with the transaction. - uint callValue: The amount of ether (in wei) that will be sent with the transaction. - uint8 windowSize: The number of blocks after windowSize during which the transaction will still be executable. - uint windowStart: The first block number that the transaction will be executable. - uint gasPrice: The gas price (in wei) which must be sent by the executing party to execute the transaction. - uint fee: The fee amount (in wei) included in the transaction for protocol maintainers. - uint bounty: The payment (in wei)included in the transaction to incentivse the executing arguments - · uint deposit: (optional) Required amount of ether (in wei) to be staked by executing agents
+- address toAddress: The address which the transaction will be sent to. - bytes callData: The bytes that will be used as the data for the transaction. - uint callGas: The amount of gas that will be sent with the transaction. - uint callValue: The amount of ether (in wei) that will be sent with the transaction. - uint8 windowSize: The number of blocks after windowSize during which the transaction will still be executable. - uint windowStart: The first block number that the transaction will be executable. - uint gasPrice: The gas price which must be sent by the executing party to execute the transaction. - uint fee: The fee amount included in the transaction. - uint payment: The payment included in the transaction.